 The remaining icons are older versions of upgrades that can be found in the game.

 These two icons can be found in the "collectibles" folder.
-They were likely early placeholder for collectible items.
+They were likely early placeholders for collectible items.

 These icons were likely used as early images for locations on the map: